o-t-w/blog/src/content/blog/guide-to-html-number-input.md

 ## Numeric keyboard on mobile

-The default keyboard shown on iOS and iPadOS includes more than just numbers.
+The default keyboard shown on iOS includes more than just numbers.
 This can be controlled via the HTML `inputmode` attribute.
 For a numbers-only keyboard, specify `inputmode="numeric"`:

 ```html
 <input type="number" inputmode="numeric" />